11 Easy Steps to Install a Solar Tube

 1. Understand the parts of your solar tube

 The solar tube has several components that require specialized installation.
 Before you start mounting your unit, understand how each part functions.
-The tubes cost a fortune, and; knowing how every part works saves you unnecessary breakages,
+The tubes cost a fortune, and knowing how every part works saves you unnecessary breakages,

 So, how does the sun tube work?
 The standard solar tube has a dome at the top of the roof that traps sunlight and channels it into the pipes.
 At the bottom of the tube is a diffuser that disperses sunlight evenly around your house.